Monday, 16 February 2009

 Thursday

 My husband is coming!
 Hurrah!!
 He is also bringing my in-laws!
 Good!!
 Honestly, I personally invited them.
 My father-in-law is also originally from Sheki where some of his family members were killed by Soviets in 1918.
 The remainder of the family escaped to Baku hoping to disappear in a bigger city.
 Since then my in-laws have visited Sheki only once or twice and their memories are very vague.
 My mother-in-law is Russian and after Moscow everywhere else seems very small and insignificant to her; hope she doesn’t say anything like this to my relatives here.
-Anyway will stay close and if something is said will claim that the meaning is
+Anyway will stay close and if something is said will claim that the meaning is "lost in translation"

 Mum is preparing a big dinner.
 Couple of relatives are helping.
 My duty comprises of cleaning the house.
 I called a neighbour woman to help.
 Was accused of laziness and “squanderism”...
 Was able to justify my action with the facts that the woman needed extra money for her household and I deserved a rest.